This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Digging deeper into the origins and history of the winter solstice | Understanding the differences between customs around the world and Japanese traditions

-The winter solstice has ancient origins, and unique customs and traditions have developed around the world.
+The winter solstice has ancient origins , and unique customs and traditions have developed around the world.

 For example, in ancient Rome , the Saturnalia festival was held to honor Saturn, the god of agriculture, and this is said to have later become one of the origins of Christmas.

-Furthermore, in China , the custom of eating dumplings is deeply rooted as a symbol of family togetherness.
+In China , the custom of eating dumplings is deeply rooted as a symbol of family togetherness.

 Although these customs vary by region and culture, it is clear that the winter solstice is an important turning point in many countries.